 United States Department of State Visa Information or the

 United States Customs and Border Protection website.
-You should also speak to your nearest US Embassy or Consulate for further assistance on visa applications.
+Contact your nearest US Embassy or Consulate for further assistance on visa applications.

 If you need to apply for a non-immigrant visa, the United States Visa Information Service for Australia encourages applicants to apply at least three months in advance of the intended date of travel.